 E-Pass lanes will soon be compatibile with E-ZPass, which was announced by the CFX in 2017.
-Compatibility is expected to begin at the end of 2018.
+Compatibility is expected to begin September 1, 2018.

 It is important to note that E-ZPass will be able to work on CFX roads, but E-Pass will not work on E-ZPass roads.